2014 Women's Night Out

 7:00pm Jane Golub Leadership in Women’s Health Award presentation

 Lydia Kulbida, friend of Ellis Medicine, will emcee the event

 We are deeply grateful to Neil and Jane Golub for the leadership, vision and generosity they contribute to making Women's Night Out such a meaningful and successful event.

-If you are interested in learning more about Women's Night Out or would like to be a vendor for 2014, please call The Foundation for Ellis Medicine at 518.243.4600.
+Plans are underway for the 2015 Women's Night Out.
+Please check back in the coming months for more information.
+If you are interested in learning more about Women's Night Out or would like to be a vendor for 2015, please call The Foundation for Ellis Medicine at 518.243.4600.

 Women's Night Out Featured Speaker Amy Robach

 Amy Robach is a correspondent for ABC News where she contributes to all ABC News broadcasts.
 Since joining ABC News in 2012, Robach’s assignments have sent her across the globe.
 In addition to working on several 20/20 investigations and Nightline reports, Robach has worked on lighter fare as well, recently interviewing David Beckham, Jennifer Lopez, Enrique Iglesias and Charlie Sheen, to name just a few.

 Before joining ABC News, Robach was seen on NBC News from 2003-2012.
 In 2007, she became the co-host of Saturday TODAY and an NBC News national correspondent.
 During that time, she also filled in as weekday TODAY co-host, weekday newsreader and as anchor for NBC Nightly News with Brian Williams.
 Prior to that, Robach was as an anchor for MSNBC from 2003-2007.